SHARE User Conference

-The 7th SHARE User Conference will address these topics with invited speakers, special sessions, contributed talks, posters and workshops for users of SHARE data.
-We invite papers using SHARE data on all research areas covered in SHARE, ranging from health, work and retirement, pensions, income and wealth, health care, family and social networks, the nature of inequality, extending to survey methodology.
-We explicitly invite contributions that make use of the two SHARE Corona surveys, of the longitudinal dimension of the SHARE data and combine SHARE data with data from associated studies (ELSA, HRS, JSTAR, CHARLS, etc.).
+The 7th SHARE User Conference has addressed these topics with invited speakers, special sessions, contributed talks, posters and workshops for users of SHARE data.
+Papers using SHARE data on all research areas covered in SHARE, ranging from health, work and retirement, pensions, income and wealth, health care, family and social networks, the nature of inequality, extending to survey methodology were invited.
+We explicitly invited contributions that make use of the two SHARE Corona surveys, of the longitudinal dimension of the SHARE data and combine SHARE data with data from associated studies (ELSA, HRS, JSTAR, CHARLS, etc.).

 Notification of acceptance: